Nonreciprocal superconducting transport and the spin Hall effect in gyrotropic structures: The Anomalous current

 \subsection{Normal metal with negligible spin Hall angle}

-To illustrate the interplay between the exchange field and SOC-induced spin relaxation, we first consider the case in which the spin Hall effect is absent, $\theta = 0$.
-Because $G_{i}$ describes the interfacial exchange field, we expect a critical current behavior similar to superconductor-ferromagnet-superconductor junctions, where $0$-$\pi$ transitions are possible \cite{buzdin2005proximity}.
-As we show in this section, only when $\gamma_{i}$ is larger than a threshold value, the junction exhibits this transition as the length of the junction is varied.
+To illustrate the interplay between the exchange field characterized by $\gamma_{i}=G_i/\sigma_N$ and SOC-induced spin relaxation characterized by $l_{\text{so}}$, we first neglect the spin Hall effect, $\theta = 0$. $G_{i}$ describes an interfacial exchange field, and therefore we expect a critical current behavior similar to superconductor-ferromagnet-superconductor junctions, where $0$-$\pi$ transitions are possible \cite{buzdin2005proximity}.
+As we show in this section, this is possible only when $\gamma_{i}$ is larger than a threshold value, which depends on the spin orbit relaxation and thickness of the junction.

-For $\theta = 0$ the kernel, Eq. (\ref{eq:Qk}), reduces to
+For $\theta = \gamma_{r,s} = 0$ the kernel, Eq. (\ref{eq:QkPhi0}), reduces to